moorepants/dissertation/_sources/davisbicycle.txt

    \sum \bar{T}^{G/s} = ^N\dot{\bar{H}}^{G/g_o} +
    \bar{r}^{g_o/s} \times m_G ^N\bar{a}^{g_o}

-I'm only interesting in the components of the previous equation in which the steer torque appears, so only the torques about the steer axis are examined.
+I'm only interested in the components of the previous equation in which the steer torque appears, so only the torques about the steer axis are examined.

 .. math::